krushit/high_freq_generic_snippets/README.md

 # Reusable time saving code snippets for everyone
-Please feel free to send this project some pull requests.
+Please feel free to send this project some pull requests. <br />
+Nothing super special, just a place where a lot of high frequency re-usable code can be dumped - which contains no secret sauce

 Up Next: <br />